Ken Ring (rapper): Career

-He was born in Hässelby, a suburb west of Stockholm, Sweden.
-Ken wrote the song "Mamma" about his mother becoming ill and dying of cancer when he was 13 years old; it was his breakthrough song, released in 1999.
-He released his first studio album later that year, entitled Vägen tillbaka, with the hit single "Eld och djupa vatten".
-After a show on "Vattenfestivalen" in Stockholm later in 1999, Ken Ring got arrested for performing the song called "Spräng regeringen" in which he rapped about rushing the Royal Palace in Stockholm and raping Princess Madeleine.
+Ring was born in Hässelby, a suburb of Stockholm.
+His breakthrough track was "Mamma", released in 1999.
+He released his first studio album later that year, entitled Vägen tillbaka, which included the single "Eld och djupa vatten".
+After appearing on Vattenfestivalen in Stockholm later in 1999, Ring was arrested for performing his song "Spräng regeringen", which featured lyrics referring to him breaking into the Royal Palace in Stockholm and raping Princess Madeleine.

-Because of this controversy Ken's record label ended their cooperation with the rapper, in the year 2000, however, before parting ways, Ken managed to release his second studio album Mitt hem blir ditt hem, through the same label.
-After that album was released, Ken Ring became what is known as an underground rapper, being unable to find a willing record label.
+Ring was later dropped from his record label due to the subsequent controversy, but after the release of his second studio album Mitt hem blir ditt hem in 2000.
+Ken Ring remained thereafter as an underground rapper, unable to find a willing record label.
 He continued releasing songs on the internet.

-In 2004, Ken Ring started a collaboration with Norwegian producer Tommy Tee.
-The collaboration was successful, and they released the album Två legender utan pengar (Two Legends Without Money) together, in 2004.
+In 2004, Ken Ring started working with Norwegian producer Tommy Tee, and together they released the album Två legender utan pengar ("Two Legends Without Money") in 2004.